tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-Parisi said he thought that they would drive around Springfield Lake, but Jackson drove down a dark, secluded street instead.
+Parisie said he thought that they would drive around Springfield Lake, but Jackson drove down a dark, secluded street instead.
 According to Parisi, Jackson stopped the car, pushed the driver's seat back and placing his hand on Theresa's crotch.
 Said John, I'd like to give you a blowjob, Parisi says.
 He declined the offer.
 Smiling, Jackson told him, If you don't let me do it, you'll have to walk back to town.

 </james>
 <from>